We have new data! We’ve updated our report with Q1 and Q2 2019.

 Email results change over time.
-There’s a big spike in the first few hours, followed by a gradual drop-off.
+There’s a big spike in the first few hours, followed by a gradual drop.

 So keep this in mind if you send time-sensitive offers.

 Almost 19% of all email campaigns are opened in the very first hour after sending.
-With each hour, your chances of getting more opens are diminishing.
+With each hour, your chances of getting more opens decrease.

 Planning a flash sale?
-Consider a retargeting campaign (via emails or a PPC campaign), to follow up people who don’t respond within six hours.
+Consider a retargeting campaign (via emails or a PPC campaign) to follow up with the people who don’t respond within six hours.

 Video in emails: room for improvement